LDAWG-a11y/a11yWebApp/src/guides/psbar-monitoring-and-enforcement-process.md

 Tests are completed using different settings in the Google Chrome browser on Mac OSX with a 13 inch screen.

 <div class="callout__info"><span class="callout__icon"></span><span class="callout__text">GDS expect your organisation to fully audit the website to find any other accessibility issues.</span></div>

+With the introduction of [WCAG 2.2](https://www.w3.org/TR/WCAG22/), GDS published an [update to the regulations](https://www.legislation.gov.uk/uksi/2022/1097/made) in October 2022.
+GDS explained in their [government article](https://accessibility.blog.gov.uk/2022/12/09/some-changes-to-the-public-sector-digital-accessibility-regulations/) that there will be a grace period after WCAG 2.2 comes into effect, after which GDS will be requiring organisations to evidence compliance against WCAG 2.2.
+GDS have explained that there will be a 12 month grace period from the date of WCAG 2.2 release.

 ## What do I need to do?